-ENC 3312: ADVANCED ARGUMENTATIVE WRITING Section 06ED, Periods T 5-6, R 6 -- Tuesdays: 11:45 - 1:40, Thursdays: 12:50 - 1:40 Professor Laurie Gries Legries@ufl.edu Office/Hours: Turlington 2332: Tuesdays, 2:30 - 4:30, and by appointment

-Course Description

-As evident in The New York Times, The Huffington Post, Good Magazine, and other on-line news sources, argument takes shape in a myriad of ways in today's digital arena.
+ENC 3312: ADVANCED ARGUMENTATIVE WRITING Professor Laurie Gries Legries@ufl.edu Office/Hours: Turlington 4332: Thursdays, 2:30 - 4:30, and by appointment Course Description As evident in The New York Times, Good Magazine, and other on-line news sources, argument takes shape in a myriad of ways in today's digital arena.
 In the past ten years alone, new genres of argumentation have emerged as graphic designers, photographers, videographers, bloggers, and reporters employ new media to deliver their informed opinions.
 With such a wide array of genres to choose from, how do we determine the best genre in which to craft our arguments?
 Are some strategies of argumentation more effective to use in certain genres than others?
 If so, how do we learn which strategies to use in specific genres?
-Drawing on theories and practices of contemporary genre studies in conjunction with rhetorical theory, students will spend the first part of the semester analyzing what role argument plays in various genres at work in different online news sources and magazines.
-Using genres.
-Genres of focus will include: editorials, op-eds, infographics, photo essays, video, reviews, blogs, letters to the editor (print and video), and cartoons.

-During the rest of the semester, the course will become a writing production studio.
-Students will work on teams to create their own ezines with links to various genres in which they craft arguments for their targeted audience.
-Students will choose to write in genres of most interest to them; they also will be encouraged to invent new hybrid genres appropriate for their ezines and the arguments they wish to craft.

-Course Objectives

-Genre Knowledge

-- Develop genre knowledge by applying genre and rhetorical theories to the craft of argument - Analyze emergent genres of argumentation appearing in a variety of online outlets - Investigate concept and presence of discourse community - Explore relations between peoples and technologies in genre production

-Argumentation

-From a rhetorical perspective,

-- Design and produce arguments in a variety of genres - Practice writing arguments with targeted audience in mind - Work with constraints of genre and take risks to be inventive in production of arguments - Explore argumentation as inquiry

-Project Management

-- Understand, develop and deploy various strategies for planning, researching, drafting, revising, and editing design projects. - Select and use appropriate technologies that effectively and ethically address professional situations and audiences. - Build professional ethos through documentation and accountability.

-Project Design

-Make rhetorical design decisions about design projects across a variety of modes and genres, including

-- understanding and adapting to genre conventions and audience expectations - understanding and implementing design principles of format, layout, and presentation - interpreting and arguing with design - drafting, researching, testing, and revising visual designs and information architecture

-Peer Review

-Learn and apply strategies for successful peer review, such as

-- responding constructively to peers' work - eliciting and using peer feedback effectively

-Public Presentation

-Learn effective methods of presentation:
+Drawing on theories of contemporary genre studies, you will spend the first part of the semester analyzing the role argument plays in various genres at work in different online news sources and magazines.
+Using rhetorical analysis, you will also explore how argument is enacted differently in those genres.
+During the rest of the semester, you will work on a team to create and design your own ezine with a targeted public in mind.
+To contribute to the ezine, you will also craft arguments in different genres of most interest to you.
+While everyone must write a feature article by semester's end, you are free to choose from among other genres: op-eds (print and video), infographics, photo essays, video, reviews, blogs, and cartoons.
+You will also be encouraged to invent new hybrid genres appropriate for your ezine and the arguments you wish to craft.
+Course Objectives Genre Knowledge - Develop genre knowledge by applying genre and rhetorical theories to the craft of argument - Analyze emergent genres of argumentation appearing in a variety of online outlets - Investigate concept and presence of discourse community - Explore relations between peoples and technologies in genre production Argumentation From a rhetorical perspective, - Design and produce arguments in a variety of genres - Practice writing arguments with targeted audience in mind - Work with constraints of genre and take risks to be inventive in production of arguments - Explore argumentation as inquiry Project Management - Understand, develop and deploy various strategies for planning, researching, drafting, revising, and editing design projects. - Select and use appropriate technologies that effectively and ethically address professional situations and audiences. - Build professional ethos through documentation and accountability.
+Project Design Make rhetorical design decisions about design projects across a variety of modes and genres, including - understanding and adapting to genre conventions and audience expectations - understanding and implementing design principles of format, layout, and presentation - interpreting and arguing with design - drafting, researching, testing, and revising visual designs and information architecture Peer Review Learn and apply strategies for successful peer review, such as - responding constructively to peers' work - eliciting and using peer feedback effectively Public Presentation Learn effective methods of presentation:

-- Learn strategies for displaying your projects publicly, on the Internet, on blogs - Learn strategies for creating online magazine (ezine)
+- Learn strategies for displaying your projects publicly, on the Internet, on blogs - Learn strategies for creating online magazine (ezine) Technology Use appropriate technologies for individual projects:

-Technology

-Use appropriate technologies for individual projects: